SherylHohman/DLND-AI-DeepLearning-ND/README.md

   - hidden nodes,
   - output nodes, and the
   - learning rate

+This is the notebook file that runs the network.

 This started as a copy of [Your First Neural Network](https://github.com/udacity/deep-learning/tree/master/first-neural-network) directory from the course repo.